 Looking to forget how sad you are and think about how sad other people are?
 You’ve come to the right place!
-This Is Us, NBC’s weepiest drama to ever weep, returns for its two-part season five premiere tonight, which means soon you can stop crying about real things for an hour so that you can cry about fictional things.
+This Is Us, NBC’s weepiest drama to ever weep, returns tonight for its sixth and final (!!) season, which means soon you can stop crying about real things for an hour so you can cry about fictional things.
 That’s a cool and fun thing to do, right?

-So ahead of the This Is Us season premiere, Vulture is taking a deep dive into the sadness that is life with the Pearsons to figure out who is just mildly sad, taking the tragedy life (and the writers) has given them and getting on with it, and who is so crippled by the laundry list of terrible things that have happened to them that producing a single tear to delicately fall down their cheek has become akin to breathing.
+So ahead of the This Is Us season-six premiere, Vulture is continuing our ongoing deep dive into the sadness that is life with the Pearsons to determine who is just mildly sad, taking the tragedy life (and the writers) has given them and getting on with it, and who is so crippled by the laundry list of terrible things that have happened to them that producing a single tear to delicately fall down their cheek has become akin to breathing.
 (Looking at you, Randall!)
-It’s time to figure out who is the saddest on This Is Us.

 Is she sad?
 Frustrated that she continuously has to explain Randall to his own parents?
 Yes.
 Sad?
 No.

 But why?
 She just seems pretty together.
-She’s very patient with Rebecca and Jack and she’s also got great style.
+She’s very patient with Rebecca and Jack, and she’s got great style.
 She does not reek of sadness one bit.

 But why?
 For someone who has only been on this earth for a short time, she has suffered loss both great (Grandpa William!) and small (Mr. McGiggles!).

-Okay, but is she the saddest?: We haven’t met Annie in the future yet, so things could change, but for now that little kid is the most free of all of us—nothing seems to bother her!
+Okay, but is she the saddest?
+This little kid is the most free of all of us—nothing seems to bother her!
 Not continually giving up her bed for other family members, not packing up her life and moving to Philadelphia, not repeatedly watching her father self-implode!
 Nothing!

-But why?: Randall’s therapist is extremely good at her job and immediately gets to the root of most of Randall’s problems: His mother.
+But why?
+Randall’s first therapist is extremely good at her job and immediately gets to the root of most of Randall’s problems: His mother.
 One would have to assume she’s already spent years dealing with her own crap.

 Is he sad?
 Honestly, what dog isn’t at some point?